jthlim/javelin-steno/script.md

       ```

 - `func sendInfraredSignal(timing, timeCount, configuration)`
-  - Send a signal with times specified in timing.
+  - Send a signal _timeCount_ times with times specified in _timing_.

-  - Timing is a 16-bit list, with each value representing the time in
+  - _timing_ is a 16-bit list, with each value representing the time in
     half microsecond increments.
 The values must be between 4 and 32767.

   - `sendInfraredData([<1000, 500, 500>], 3, CONFIGURATION);` will send